 You will be able to choose several specifications for how you want the agreement to be formed, including things like what obligations the franchisor owes the franchisee, if any.
 This Franchise Agreement is a robust document that will help ensure the relationship between the franchisor and franchisee flows smoothly.

 Franchise agreements in the United States are subject to both Federal laws and specific state laws, which cover general contract principles like formation and mutual understanding.
 The Federal Trade Commission has a rule called The Franchise Rule, which covers certain disclosures which must be made to franchisee before the franchisee signs an agreement.
 There are several states which mandate The Franchise Rule, requiring notice, filing or registration of a franchisor's disclosure document, called a Franchise Disclosure Document.
-They are California, Hawaii, Illinois, Indiana, Maryland, Michigan, Minnesota, New York, North Dakota, Rhode Island, Virginia, Washington, Wisconsin, Oregon, South Carolina, South Dakota, Texas, and Utah.
+They are California, Connecticut, Florida, Hawaii, Illinois, Indiana, Kentucky, Maine, Maryland, Michigan, Minnesota, Nebraska, New York, North Carolina, North Dakota, Rhode Island, Virginia, Washington, Wisconsin, Oregon, South Carolina, South Dakota, Texas, and Utah.
 The requirements in each of these states differ as to whether registration is required, or notice, or filing, and some may have additional specific requirements.

 Please be aware that this Franchise Agreement is only an agreement and does not contain the required disclosure document under The Franchise Rule.